haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg/cg.md

 To perform the docking of large biological complexes in a reasonable timescale HADDOCK offers the option to coarse grain molecules.
 By downscaling the level of resolution of biomolecules to coarser representations, HADDOCK can study protein interactions that are hardly accessible by classical atomistic approaches.
-Currently coarse-graining of proteins and nucleic acids  with [Martini](http://cgmartini.nl) is supported.
+Currently, coarse-graining of proteins and nucleic acids with [Martini](http://cgmartini.nl) is supported.
 Preparation of coarse-grained pdb files is described in the HADDOCK [manual here](/software/haddock2.4/pdb-cg/) and coarse grained topology is described  in *run.cns* format in the [manual here](/software/haddock2.4/run/#coarse-grained-topology-and-parameters-files).
 All available documentation about coarse-graining is summed up in these sections: